Writing for the web courses

 People are ruthless online: if you don’t grab their attention within seconds, they’re gone.

-This hands-on writing for the web course will teach you how to:
+This writing for the web course will teach you how to:

 - create clear and compelling online content